-Doughty Street Chambers offers extensive expertise across numerous child rights-related areas and has recent experience in bringing ground-breaking litigation for and concerning children in public law, extradition, immigration, mental health, community care, prison law, trafficking, education, criminal justice, clinical negligence and inquests.
-Many of our members also specialise in complex and developing areas concerning the rights of children, including FGM and children, abortion rights for vulnerable teenagers, unaccompanied minors’ rights, the education rights of children in custody, inclusive education for disabled children, children’s effective participation in criminal trials and the rights of LGBTQI children.
+Doughty Street Chambers offers extensive expertise across numerous child rights-related areas and has wide-ranging experience in bringing ground-breaking litigation for and concerning children in public law, extradition, immigration, mental health, community care, prison law, trafficking, education, criminal justice, clinical negligence and inquests.
+Many of our members specialise in complex and developing areas concerning the rights of children, including female genital cutting (FGC) and children, abortion rights for vulnerable teenagers, unaccompanied minors’ rights, the education rights of children in custody, inclusive education for disabled children, children’s effective participation in criminal trials, and the rights of LGBTQI children.

-Beyond the domestic context, our barristers have also played key roles in important cases before regional and international courts, including the European Court of Human Rights, the International Court of Justice and the International Criminal Court.
+Beyond the domestic context, our barristers have played key roles in important cases before regional and international courts, including the European Court of Human Rights, the Court of Justice of the European Union, and the International Criminal Court.
 Many of our members are involved in training on children’s rights issues for different stakeholders, as well as advising on law and policy reform in the field of children’s rights.
-Others are actively involved in academic writing, making major contributions to child rights scholarship both in the UK and elsewhere.
+Others are actively involved in academic writing, making major contributions to child rights scholarship, both in the UK and elsewhere.

 Why is Doughty Street the UK’s leading child rights chambers?

-Our Court of Protection and mental health teams regularly represent 16 and 17 year olds as well as their parents in the Court of Protection.
+Our Court of Protection and mental health teams frequently represent 16 and 17 year olds as well as their parents in the Court of Protection.

-Members of Doughty Street regularly represent children and young people in education cases, including matters involving special educational needs, disability rights and discrimination and challenging exclusions from school.
-In this context, we have significant experience of acting for vulnerable and disabled children.
+Members of Doughty Street regularly represent children and young people in education cases, including matters involving special educational needs, disability rights, discrimination, and challenging exclusions from school.

-Our members assist migrant and refugee children and have been involved in challenges to age assessments of accompanied asylum seeking children by local authorities and challenges involving asylum support to destitute families.
+Our members assist migrant and refugee children and have been involved in challenges to age assessments of accompanied asylum-seeking children carried out by local authorities, as well as challenges involving asylum support to destitute families.
 Our barristers have appeared in key cases involving refugee children separated from their families across Europe.
-Members of our immigration team regularly represent accompanied asylum-seeking children in claims for international protection and children facing the deportation of a parent from the UK.
+Members of our immigration team regularly represent accompanied asylum-seeking children in claims for international protection as well as children facing the deportation of a parent from the UK.
 Our extradition barristers have appeared on behalf of children in challenges to a parent’s proposed extradition from the UK.
 We have extensive expertise in assisting trafficked children in different legal contexts, including when they are defendants in criminal proceedings, where immigration and asylum issues arise, in public law challenges concerning unlawful decision-making or failures to provide support, and in unlawful detention, false imprisonment and civil claims against public authorities and traffickers.

-Our clinical negligence team have experience of challenging negligence of healthcare staff during pregnancy and delivery.
-Chambers members have appeared in inquests involving deaths of children and young people supported by local authorities, in custody or mental health, have worked to provide sensitive representation for families of disabled children who have died.
+Our clinical negligence team have experience of challenging negligence on the part of healthcare staff during pregnancy and delivery.
+Chambers members have appeared in inquests involving the deaths of children and young people supported by local authorities, in custody or mental health settings, have worked to provide sensitive representation for families of disabled children who have died.

-We offer expertise in cases where family law intersects with human rights and in particular children’s rights including with regard to forced marriage, and public law proceedings including allegations of radicalisation and child neglect.
+We offer expertise in cases where family law intersects with children’s rights, including with regard to forced marriage, as well as public law proceedings on allegations of radicalisation and child neglect.

 Reflecting our experience in using international law instruments, including the UN Convention on the Rights of the Child (UNCRC) in a range of different legal contexts, members of Chambers have contributed to the promotion and defence of children’s rights globally.
-This has included, including work on behalf of Nigerian ‘witch’ children, child soldiers, and children with disabilities.
-They have also brought actions before UN bodies.
+This has included, work on behalf of Nigerian children accused of witchcraft, child soldiers, and children with disabilities.
+Members have also brought actions before a range of UN and regional complaints bodies.

 To find out more and see the Group members, please click here.